DoableDanny/Doable-Danny-Blog/README.md

 Ensure the Gatsby CLI is installed globally on your machine to start developing this GatsbyJS project.

 `gatsby develop` will run the site on `http://localhost:8000`.
 If any issues, switch to Node version 16 `nvm use 16`, then run `npm run develop`.
+Use Python version 2, as 3 sometimes causes issues -- in VS Code, `cmd + shift + p`, "python: select interpreter", "2.7.x".